kadjei23/Azure-VPN-setup-and-usage/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we are going to be learning how to create a virtual machine within azure and setting up a VPN through PROTONVPN.  <br />
+In this tutorial, we are going to be learning how to create a virtual machine within azure through windows and setting up a VPN with PROTONVPN.  <br />

 <h2>Video Demonstration</h2>